zerospeak/EcoloabIotIntegrationPOC/README.md

-# Ecolab IoT Integration Capstone Application Documentation
+# TerraFirma  IoT Integration Capstone Application Documentation

 ## Overview

-This document provides comprehensive documentation for the Ecolab IoT Integration Capstone Application, which demonstrates the skills required for a Senior .NET Developer position at Ecolab.
-The application showcases ETL systems and APIs for integrating IoT mouse trap data from locations like Starbucks and McDonald's into a central system similar to Ecolab's 3D platform.
+This document provides comprehensive documentation for the TerraFirma  IoT Integration Capstone Application, which demonstrates the skills required for a Senior .NET Developer position at TerraFirma .
+The application showcases ETL systems and APIs for integrating IoT mouse trap data from locations like Starbucks and McDonald's into a central system similar to TerraFirma 's 3D platform.

 ## Table of Contents